bain-cs110/bain-cs110.github.io/pages/_assignments/hw5.md

     * draw the correct colored square (using `helpers.color_a_grid_square`)
     * draw the letter corresponding to that square
     * make sure to review the documentation for `helpers.color_a_grid_square` in `helpers.py`.
-    * note: the coordinate it asks for is not the Canvas coordinate, but instead the coordinate on the Wordle grid which looks like the grid below.
+    * note: the coordinate it asks for is not the Canvas coordinate, but instead the coordinate on the W0rdle grid which looks like the grid below.
     * make sure to use the right colors which are defined as variables near the top of the file: `CORRECT_COLOR`, `PARTIAL_COLOR`, and `WRONG_COLOR`
 1. Finish the `render_game_board` function by looping through the list of previous_guesses and calling the `render_previous_guess` function for each one.